 Clingendael’s Japanese garden in The Hague opens for spring

-The 107-year-old Japanese garden in the Clingendael Estate is an astounding piece of natural history, where beautiful and rare trees and plants can be marvelled at in all their glory.
+The Japanese garden in the Clingendael Estate is an astounding piece of natural history, where beautiful and rare trees and plants can be marvelled at in all their glory.

 About Clingendael’s Japanese garden

 The Japanese garden was founded at the beginning of the 20th century by Clingendael’s owner at the time, Marguerite M. Baroness van Brienen.
 She was also known as Freule (Lady) Daisy.

 Freule Daisy journeyed to Japan several times by boat and brought back stone lanterns, a water cask, various sculptures, little bridges and maybe even the garden’s current pavilion.
 These artefacts are now on display in the Japanese garden along with relaxing brooks, ponds and remarkable plants.